itoyori/itoyori/docs/src/01_tutorial.md

 }
 ```

-It makes each checkout call with a size no larger than `block_size` to prevent too large checkout requests.
+This code repeatedly makes checkout calls with a size no larger than `block_size` to prevent too large checkout requests.

 By using a higher-order function `ityr::for_each()` with *global iterators*, the same goal can be achieved:
 ```cpp